Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Large white cross on Glavica Hill in Stari Grad on Hvar Island, Croatia

-#5 Explore Rudina and Zukova Bay, Hvar Island
+#5 Explore Rudina and Zukova Bay

 Historic artifacts on main square in Mala Rudina in Stari Grad on Hvar Island, Croatia

-Located just 2km north of Stari Grad is the village of Rudina: a place where time stands still.
 Sparsely populated with just 19 permanent residents (not counting the cats), the village delivers on charm.
-Visiting Rudina is one of the Hvar Island things to do to experience life on the island as it used to be.
+Visiting Rudina is a chance to experience life on the island as it used to be.

 Kitten in street in Vela Rudina in Stari Grad on Hvar Island, Croatia

 The village is comprised of two communities: Vela (Big) Rudina and Mala (Small) Rudina.
 The stone houses in Mala Rudina were built in 1663 and are all owned by the same family.
-Although many of the structures have been abandoned and are in a state of disrepair, in the main square, a historic stone press and other artifacts stand as they have for centuries.

 Teal blue water in Zukova Bay in Stari Grad on Hvar Island, Croatia

-Top Tip: Northwest of Rudina, trails lead through the forest to Zukova Bay.
+Northwest of Rudina, trails lead through the forest to Zukova Bay.
 The long, narrow inlet has a multitude of secluded beaches along the rocky coastline.

 #6 Wander the Stari Grad Stone Lanes